aws-samples/serverless-patterns/docdb-lambda/README.md

 We will be referring this [AWS Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/with-documentdb-tutorial.html) for testing.

-You can use a EC2 Instance / Cloud9 for connecting to the DocumentDB Cluster and test the architecture using below steps:
+You can use an EC2 instance / AWS Cloud9 for connecting to the DocumentDB Cluster and test the architecture using below steps:

-1. Setup an EC2 Instance / AWS Cloud9 in the same VPC and configure the Security Group for connecting to the DocumentDB Cluster.
+1. Setup an EC2 instance / AWS Cloud9 in the same VPC and configure the Security Group for connecting to the DocumentDB Cluster.
     The Default Outbound Rule allows All Traffic to everything, which should be fine for our scenario.
     [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-documentdb-tutorial.html#docdb-cloud9-environment)

-2. Install Mongo Shell in your EC2 / Cloud9 by executing below commands in the terminal:
+2. Install Mongo Shell in your EC2 instance / Cloud9 by executing below commands in the terminal:

-    Create the MongoDB repository file
+    Create the MongoDB repository file by downloading the metadata from repo.mongodb.org for Amazon linux and save the repository file in /etc/yum.repos.d directory.
     ```
     echo -e "[mongodb-org-4.0] \nname=MongoDB Repository\nbaseurl=https://repo.mongodb.org/yum/amazon/2013.03/mongodb-org/4.0/x86_64/\ngpgcheck=1 \nenabled=1 \ngpgkey=https://www.mongodb.org/static/pgp/server-4.0.asc" | sudo tee /etc/yum.repos.d/mongodb-org-4.0.repo
     ```